-All fixed assets recorded in the register are permanently marked as "Property of Oak Learning Trust", as far as this is practical.
 The asset register is to be kept up to date and reviewed regularly.
-Items used by the individual Academies but not owned by them should be recorded as such.
-Physical counts against the register are undertaken annually at or about June 30th.
-This count is to be performed by someone other than the person responsible for the asset register.
+Physical counts against the register are undertaken.
+This count is to be performed by site managers.
+The Office Manager/Executive Office Manager is responsible for the asset register.
+The Trust Business Manager is responsible for monitoring individual school asset registers.
 Differences between counts and the register are investigated promptly and significant differences are reported to the Board of Trustees.
 Stores and equipment are secured by means of physical and other security devices.
 Only authorised personnel may access secure storage areas.